Getting Started with Benchling Apps

 Selecting "From manifest" allows you to create a Benchling App using a manifest file.
 App manifests are the tenant-independent definition of an app, including all of the app's metadata and configuration details.
 Check out our App Manifest Reference for more details.

-Clicking "From manifest" opens a prompt to upload a manifest file:
+Clicking "From manifest" opens a prompt to upload a manifest file

 When a manifest file is uploaded, a Benchling app is automatically generated from the manifest file and you'll be brought to the app's settings page.
-Apps created from a manifest differ in some ways from apps created from scratch:

 Granting an app access